 Ask your employees to prepare too

 A couple of weeks before the actual annual performance review, ask your employees to start pulling together a compilation of their annual results.
-Ask each employee to craft a summary of their key job responsibilities, current project work, and a recap of goals and achievements.
+Ask each employee to put together a summary of their key job responsibilities, current project work, and a recap of goals and achievements.

-The best self-evaluations are usually 5 – 10 open-ended questions, such as:
+A great self-evaluation usually takes into account 5 – 10 open-ended questions, such as:

-What accomplishments are you most proud of this year?
+- What achievements are you most proud of this year?

-Where have you fallen short of the expectations and goals of the team or yourself?
+- Where have you fallen short of your team and individual goals and expectations?

-What are your areas for growth and how are you addressing them?
+- What areas do you have potential for growth in and how are you addressing them?

-What can your manager do to further support your progress and success?
+- What can your manager do to help you accomplish more?

-Begin to gather both quantitative measures of employee performance, like sales reports, call records, and deadline reports, as well as qualitative measures, which could include feedback from clients and customers or your personal observation.
-Pull out those notes you took during the year in your touch-base meetings throughout the year come in handy.
+You should make sure to gather both quantitative employee performance data, such as sales reports, call records, and deadline reports, as well as qualitative employee performance data, such as client feedback and your own personal observation.
+This is where the notes you made during the regular touch-base meetings throughout the year come in handy.